What is Ayahuasca?

 Some recipes suggest adding egg whites to the mixture before straining the liquids, as it is supposed to soak up the tannins, but not the DMT.
-Egg whites are said to reduce nausea by a great deal.
+Egg whites are said to reduce nausea by a great deal, which is one of the common Ayahuasca side effects.
 It should be sieved out of the water once it is hardened and solidified.
 Afterward, you will need to strain it.
 Generally, the Ayahuasca consistency changes to that of milk.

 A Simpler Yet Faster Process